Zahid453/Regalflix/README.md

 # Regalflix
-mEnjoy and watch wultiple Movies and TV-Shows
+Enjoy and watch wultiple Movies and TV-Shows